Alexis Sky Sex Tape: Explicit Video Allegedly Shows Rapper Fetty Wap And His Ex-Girlfriend

 — Tammy Postell (@MzBerry0417) December 29, 2016

 Like Alexis Sky, Slevin Monroe isn’t shy for attention.
-She has shared a number of racy pictures, though in an interview with HD-Body Monroe said it took her a while to build up her confidence.
+She has shared a number of racy pictures, but in an interview with HD-Body, Monroe said it took her a while to build up her confidence.

 “ I’m from New York.
 I was born and raised in Harlem, a neighborhood in Manhattan,” she said.
 “Before my modeling I was just a regular girl with insecurities.”